vardhan341/api-docs/rest-api/spaces/coworker.md

 {% hint style="info" %}
 You can also get a list of records based when they were created or updated.
 This is useful if you want to get a list of records created after or before a particular point in time.
+You can also use range query parameters for all date, integer and decimal properties.
 {% endhint %}

 {% api-method method="get" host="https://spaces.nexudus.com/api" path="/spaces/coworkers" %}